Logarithmic adic spaces: some foundational results: Kummer etale topology

-As for condition \Refenum{\ref{lem-fket-Gal-cat-2}}, note that $F$ factors through the equivalence of categories $\phi$ in Theorem \ref{thm-fket-loc-syst} and induces the stalk functor $\Loc(X_\ket) \to \underline{\FSets}: \; \cF \mapsto \cF_\zeta := \varinjlim \cF(U)$, where the direct limit is over Kummer \'etale neighborhoods $U$ of $\zeta$.
+where the direct limit is over Kummer \'etale neighborhoods $U$ of $\zeta$.
 Since $X$ is connected, the stalk functors at any two log geometric points are isomorphic.
 Thus, whether $f$ is an isomorphism can be checked at just one stalk. \end{proof}